 Set a timer for 15 or 20 minutes and force yourself to do nothing but study for the full length of time.
 If you accomplish that, treat yourself!
 Then do it again.

-Create a study environment with few distractions or find a quiet place or study in the library.
+Find a location with few distractions or find a quiet place or study in the library.
+This will allow you to focus on what really matters, homework.

-Divide large assignments into smaller more manageable pieces.
+Divide your largest assignments into smaller more manageable pieces.
 Plan a term paper by constructing an outline.
 Study for a test in chunks.
 Small tasks appear much less daunting than the whole assignment.

 Go forth and stop procrastination today!
 (Not tomorrow)